NietoCurcio/confusion-UI/README.md

 Both libraries support the use of plugins to enhance its functionality, like transpiling `scss` files to `css` for example.
 I personally prefer the Gulp approach.

 Also, before using those libraries, we implement optimizations and minifications of the static files using the usemin library.
-However, this project has used [htmlmin](), [terser]() and [cleancss]() libraries separately for those tasks, their tasks can be executed through the `npm run build` script that was set up.
+However, this project has used [htmlmin](https://github.com/voku/HtmlMin), [terser](https://github.com/terser/terser) and [cleancss](https://github.com/jakubpawlowicz/clean-css) libraries separately for those tasks.
+Their tasks can be executed through the `npm run build` script that was set up to build the `dist` folder.

 ## Honors recognition